 Haven’t the unbelievers realized the signs of Allah’s creating hand in the things of this earth (vv.
 30-33)?
 Yet they dare to ridicule Muhammad (v.
 36), heedless of the fact that the Day of Judgment will inevitably come (vv.
 37-44).
 Everyone will be dealt with justly on that Day, and his smallest good deed, even the size of a mustard seed, will not go unnoticed (v.
 47).

-Verses 94-112 warn of the Judgment Day.
+Allah then warns of the Judgment Day (vv.
+94-112).
 When Gog and Magog are let loose (see sura 18:94), then the unbelievers will realize that all this was true (v.
 97).
-As they enter hell they will see that their false gods are useless to keep them out of it (vv.
+As they enter hell, they will see that their false gods are useless to keep them out of it (vv.
 98-100).
 But the believers will not suffer any of this, or even hear the damned screaming in hell; instead, the angels will greet them (vv.
 101-103).
 Allah will produce a new creation in the same way that he produced the first one (v.
 104).
-The righteous – i.e., the Muslims – will inherit the earth (v.
+The righteous — i.e., the Muslims — will inherit the earth (v.
 105).
 The Qur’an is a message for those who want to worship Allah (v.
 106), and Muhammad is sent “as a mercy for all creatures” (v.
 107).
 Muhammad should tell the people that he has delivered the warning he was commanded to deliver, but he doesn’t know when the promised Judgment will come (v.
 109).